-Located in many of Colorado Mesa University's residence halls, Living Learning and Themed Communities provide our students with opportunities to become a part of a unique experience based upon their interests and lifestyle, with facilities and community members that support these interests.
+Located in many of Colorado Mesa University's residence halls, Themed Communities provide our students with opportunities to become a part of a unique experience based upon their interests and lifestyle, with facilities and community members that support these interests.

-As a member of a Living Learning or Themed Community, you can build a strong bond with your fellow community members and help to strengthen your shared interests.
+As a member of a Themed Community, you can build a strong bond with your fellow community members and help to strengthen your shared interests.
 When applying for housing, there is the option to add these types of living environments to your preferences list.
-Residence Life is committed to providing our students with the necessary tools to succeed, and with that we work to continue to develop and provide new and exciting Living Learning/Themed Communities for the future.
+Residence Life is committed to providing our students with the necessary tools to succeed, and with that we work to continue to develop and provide new and exciting Themed Communities for the future.

 Colorado Mesa University Themed Communities:

 Wingate has two floors for students who have graduated high school with a 3.5 GPA or higher.
 Students in this community will work together to decide community rules focusing on quiet hours and how to help each other continue their academic successes.